-Note: All interest rates shown below are as on 22nd Jun 2021
+Note: All interest rates shown above are as on 5th Sep 2023

 Post Office Fixed Deposit (POFD) or Post Office Time Deposit (POTD) is the oldest and preferred form of investment offered by the Indian Postal Services.
 They are considered as safe as the Government of India backs them.

 6.9% - 7.5%

 FD Rate for Seniors

 Loan against FD

 Post Office FD Returns Based on Investment Amount

 ₹ 1 lakh